The Banking Regulation Review: Italy

 In January 2019, the ECB placed Carige under special administration and, to encourage the bank's recapitalisation and the reduction of its NPLs, the Italian government issued Law Decree No. 1 of 8 January 2019.
 The decree allowed Carige to obtain a state guarantee on newly issued liabilities and loans granted by the Bank of Italy at its discretion, and to apply for a precautionary recapitalisation.
 In December 2019, the FITD, together with the voluntary intervention scheme set up within the FITD and Cassa Centrale Banca, participated in a €700 million capital increase.
 The capital increase resulted in the FITD becoming Carige's main shareholder and in the bank returning to ordinary administration without having to be resolved or placed under compulsory administrative liquidation.

-Furthermore, at the end of 2019, BPB was also placed under special administration due to asset losses, and the FITD intervened restore the bank's capital and prevent potential adverse consequences arising from its precarious condition.
+Furthermore, at the end of 2019, BPB was also placed under special administration due to asset losses, and the FITD intervened to restore the bank's capital and prevent potential adverse consequences arising from its precarious condition.
 A framework agreement to restructure and recapitalise BPB was consequently entered into between the FITD, its voluntary intervention scheme and a state-owned company.
+BPB, following the transformation into a joint-stock company, returned to ordinary administration in October 2020.

 Conduct of business

-- ensure the service's continuity as regards customers; and
+- ensure the service's continuity to customers; and

 - perform their activity prudently and efficiently.

-The proportionality principle is ensured when banks set up their measures, procedures and systems in accordance with the size and complexity of their businesses.
+The proportionality principle is ensured when banks set up their measures, procedures and systems in accordance with the size and complexity of their businesses and clients.

-During the past few years, both the supervisory authorities and the EU legislator have referred to the foregoing principles when issuing their laws with the aim of regulating the banking sector more strictly, but also of preventing minor banks from being subject to the stringent requirements provided for major institutions.
+During the past few years, both the supervisory authorities and the EU legislator have referred to the foregoing principles when issuing their laws with the aim of regulating the banking sector more strictly, as well as of preventing minor banks from being subject to the stringent requirements provided for major institutions.

-Consequently, Italian banks are required to conduct their businesses depending on the type of client, the relevant activity and their clients' knowledge of the services provided.
-This approach has led credit institutions to diversify their internal structures and procedures to safeguard each kind of client and adhere to mandatory out-of-court settlement systems, as seen in the subsequently adopted measures on transparency, investment services and AML, and in the banking and financial arbitrators' fields.
+This approach has led credit institutions to diversify their internal structures and procedures to safeguard all types of client and adhere to mandatory out-of-court settlement systems, as seen in the subsequently adopted measures on transparency, investment services and AML, and in the banking and financial arbitrators' fields.

-Conduct of business is also subject to disclosure duties to the supervisory authorities, clients and the public, entailing both preventive and ex post information reports.
-The Bank of Italy and Consob are allowed to request further data and clarification related to the information provided.
+Conduct of business also requires disclosure duties towards the supervisory authorities, clients and the public, entailing both preventive and ex post information reports.22 The Bank of Italy and Consob are, in turn, allowed to request further data and clarification related to the information provided and, if necessary, order inspections and internal investigations.
+To boost the skills and knowledge of investment firms' personnel, in July 2020 Consob launched a report detailing knowledge and experience requirements that relevant personnel must satisfy in providing investment services.

 A breach of the rules governing conduct of business may involve civil, criminal and administrative liability for both the banks and the individuals committing such violations, based on the following principles: